mliszcz/msc-thesis/papers/case-study/tangojs-case-study-sections.md

 Listing: TangoJS Panel application configured as a Docker Compose service.

-When the administrator runs the `docker-compose up` command, an image with TangoJS Panel application will be created from the Dockerfile shown on [@Lst:03-tangojs-alpine-dockerfile].
+When the administrator runs the `docker-compose up` command, an image with TangoJS Panel application shall be created from the Dockerfile shown in [@Lst:03-tangojs-alpine-dockerfile].
-Other images, like the Tango database, TangoTest device or mTango server will be pulled from the Docker registry.
-TangoJS Panel application will be available at `http://{container-ip}:8080` address immediately after start of all the services.
+Other images, like the Tango database, TangoTest device or mTango server shall be pulled from the Docker registry.
+TangoJS Panel application is going be accessible at `http://{container-ip}:8080` address immediately after start of all the services.

 # Summary

-TangoJS framework was designed to facilitate the creation of web-based client applications for Tango Control System.
+The TangoJS framework was designed to facilitate the creation of web-based client applications for Tango Control System.

-TangoJS allows building Tango client applications with standard front-end technologies like HTML, CSS and Javascript.
-It gives Tango developers a complete set of tools and APIs required for this task.
+TangoJS enables building Tango client applications with standard front-end technologies like HTML, CSS and Javascript.
+It delivers Tango developers a complete set of tools and APIs required for this task.
 There is a minimal set of dependencies required.

-TangoJS is *compliant with the latest web standards*, which makes it attractive for developers and allows to keep the codebase clean and maintainable. *Use of the Web Components* [@www-w3c-webcomponents] technology and a *framework-less architecture* enables *many integration options* between TangoJS and other frontend libraries. *Modular design* and well-defined interfaces allow developers to easily swap TangoJS modules, e.g. the backend module.
+TangoJS is *compliant with the latest web standards*, which makes it attractive for developers and allows to keep the codebase clean and maintainable.
+The *use of the Web Components* [@www-w3c-webcomponents] technology and a *framework-less architecture* enables *many integration options* between TangoJS and other frontend libraries. *Modular design* and well-defined interfaces enable developers to easily swap TangoJS modules, e.g. the backend module.

 In this paper we showed how TangoJS can be used to build a dynamic control panel application, the TangoJS Panel.
 It is a synoptic panel suitable for visualization of devices of any kind.
-This application allows users and developers new to the TangoJS to immediately try the framework.
+This application enables users and developers new to the TangoJS to immediately try the framework.
-As TangoJS Panel can be configured to either work with an existing Tango infrastructure or use an in-memory mocked database, it is suitable for both demonstrational purposes and production-grade deployments.
+As TangoJS Panel can be configured either to work with an existing Tango infrastructure or to use an in-memory mocked database, it is suitable for both demonstrational purposes and production-grade deployments.

+TODO fix
-TangoJS was designed to be as accessible as possible and not to depend on any particular web framework.
-While this approach is preferable for libraries, as lack of dependencies expands the potential user base, it may not be the best solution in case of GUI applications.
+TangoJS was designed to be as accessible (TODO zle slowo) as possible and not to depend on any particular web framework.
+While this approach is preferable for libraries, as lack of dependencies expands the potential user base, it may not be the best solution in the case of GUI applications.

-TangoJS Panel development process showed that using a web framework for application development helps to keep the code maintainable and facilitates the implementation.
+The process of TangoJS Panel development showed that using a web framework for application development helps to keep the code maintainable and facilitates the implementation.